 To say the Chicago Athletic Association is beautiful is to put it mildly.
 The gorgeously restored and revamped hotel, opened in 2015, boasts 241 luxury boutique rooms—throwbacks to the club rooms of athletic associations long gone.
-But it also sports plenty of features to make it a favorite of Chicago residents, from the unparalleled view of Millennium Park and Lake Michigan at Cindy’s rooftop restaurant to more great food and drink at Cherry Circle Room and even Shake Shack, there’s no shortage of options.
-You’ll also love the Game Room, with its private alley entry and bocce, shuffleboard and billiards to supplement its terrific cocktails; for a special occasion, book in advance for the eight-seat Milk Room bar stocked with ultra-rare spirits.
+But it also sports plenty of features to make it a favorite of Chicago residents, from the unparalleled view of Millennium Park and Lake Michigan at Cindy’s rooftop restaurant to more great food and drink at Cherry Circle Room (with its private alley entrance) and even a Shake Shack.
+You’ll also love the Game Room, with bocce, shuffleboard and billiards to supplement its terrific cocktails; for a special occasion, book in advance for the eight-seat Milk Room bar stocked with ultra-rare spirits.

 In a landscape filled with mega-hotels and Airbnb rentals galore, there’s something extra special about a good old bed and breakfast.
 The quaint but impressive Publishing House has 11 unique rooms (from cozy to XL) that are outfitted in cowhide rugs, clawfoot tubs and funky vintage furniture.
 Each room is wildly different, giving guests an excuse to venture back again and again.
 As much as you won’t want to leave your room in the morning, one whiff of breakfast—cooked by owners Shawn Uldridge and Kimberly Lowery—will surely draw you out of bed.